oshaye3/devsecops-project-first/README.md

 # DevSecOps-Project

-In this project, I created an end-to-end CI/CD pipeline while keeping in mind Securities Best Practices, DevSecOps principles and used all these tools *Git, GitHub , Jenkins,Maven, Junit, SonarQube, Docker, Trivy, AWS S3, Docker Hub, Kubernetes , Slack and Hashicorp Vault,*  to achive the goal.
+In this project, I created an end-to-end CI/CD pipeline while keeping in mind Securities Best Practices, DevSecOps principles and used all these tools *Git, GitHub, Terraform, Checkov, OWASP, Jenkins,Maven, Junit, SonarQube, Docker, Trivy, AWS S3, Docker Hub, Kubernetes , Slack, Prometheus, Grafana and Hashicorp Vault,*  to achive the goal.

 ## Project Architecture application deployment